 Artist’s Statement and Biography

 My tapestries, woven in wool on cotton warp reflect lasting inspirations from our travels.
 Nature and contemporary design.
-There are the lasting impressions of the beauty and grandeur of the Grand Canyon as experienced on two lengthy rafting trips and the images of the Southwest with the stunningly simple compositions of sky, country and architecture.
-I also find enjoyment in architectural and geometric designs pushing the envelope in the use of perspectives and color composition .
+Lasting impressions of the beauty and grandeur of the Grand Canyon and images of the Southwest with the stunningly simple compositions of sky, country and architecture have greatly influenced my work.
+I also find enjoyment in architectural and geometric designs, pushing the envelope in the use of perspectives and color composition .

 Weaving tapestries means everything to me; it changed me as a person and allows me to see the world from a different point of view.

 Klaus Anselm was born in Eastern Germany, later lived in Bavaria, then moved to the United States where he practiced medicine until his retirement in 1999.